leonid-shevtsov/perplexport/README.md

 4. Store every conversation's data in JSON
 5. Render conversation into Markdown
 6. Save the files in the specified output directory (defaults to `./conversations`)

+### Troubleshooting

+If the browser doesn't open at all, or opens and closes instantly, try `npx puppeteer browsers install chrome`.

 ## Development setup